 Gwen works with clients in a broad range of fields, including consumer home products, food and beverages, pharmaceuticals, software and financial services.
 Her clients span the size spectrum, from individual intellectual property owners to publicly traded companies to large privately held companies.
-Gwen has been recognized as a Northern California “Super Lawyer” for Intellectual Property by Super Lawyers magazine, named one of East Bay Business Times’ “40 under 40," and is listed in the 2021 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Gwen has been recognized as a Northern California “Super Lawyer” for Intellectual Property by Super Lawyers magazine, named one of East Bay Business Times’ “40 under 40," and is listed in the 2022 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.

 Insights View All